-Every company that produces new products, that introduces new solutions, or that sustains the generation of product through upgrades uses product roadmaps.
+Every company that produces new products, introduces new solutions, or consistently rolls out product upgrades uses a product roadmap.
 These roadmaps outline the vision and strategy of the product and facilitate the making of informed decisions for internal and external stakeholders.

 Traditional roadmaps fail to show the vision of the problem the company is trying to solve.
-A good roadmap must bring out the exact problem to be addressed and convince why the prospects, customers, and the market must care.
+A good roadmap must bring out the exact problem to be addressed and explain why the prospects, customers, and the market must care.

-Granular view, as used in pragmatic marketing, ensures all aspects of the product development cycle are covered.
-Get all the info you need from the customers on a high level, so you deliver what you want to the market.
-The granular view is useful on the development team in showing organizational readiness, where you stand within the launch process, and status on a product freeze.
-It helps you find a balance between technical readiness and organizational readiness.
+Taking a more granular view, as in pragmatic marketing, ensures all aspects of the product development cycle are covered.
+It requires you to have all the info you need from customers on a high level so you can deliver the best solution to the market.